Opening: May 27, 2022

 The Fishing Bridge Recreational Vehicle Park is located near the mouth of the Yellowstone River as it leaves Yellowstone Lake.
 The RV park is named after the Fishing Bridge, a wooden vehicle bridge that used to provide a great platform from which park visitors would fish for native Cutthroat trout.
 Today, fishing is not allowed from the bridge, although visitors still congregate on the walkways to watch White Pelicans and other waterfowl gliding along the river’s surface, and to look for trout swimming under the crystal clear water.

-In 2022, we will be completing an extensive renovation of the RV Park.
-The renovation will bring new and larger sites, a larger parking lot, new dump station and recycling area, and an expanded registration building with more showers and laundry facilities.
-Four comfort stations will also be renovated to bring them to current ADA (accessibility) standards.
+We recently completed an extensive renovation of the RV Park.
+The renovation included new and larger sites, a larger parking lot, new dump station and recycling area, and an expanded registration building with more showers and laundry facilities.
+Four comfort stations were renovated to bring them to current ADA (accessibility) standards.

-The Upper Loop of the RV park will have 172 renovated and paved sites ranging from 40-feet to 95-feet in length.
-The 40-foot sites will be double-wide and back-in.
-The majority of new sites will include pull-through drives, and all of the Upper Loop will have upgraded 50 amp/30 amp and 110-volt electrical service and picnic tables.
+The Upper Loop of the RV park has 172 renovated and paved sites ranging from 40-feet to 95-feet in length.
+The 40-foot sites are double-wide and back-in.
+The majority of new sites include pull-through drives, and all of the Upper Loop has upgraded 50 amp/30 amp and 110-volt electrical service and picnic tables.
 (No other sites/loops were included in this renovation.
 There are 30- to 35-foot double-wide, back-in sites in other loops and 30-foot single-wide back-in sites.*)

-We are doubling the size of the registration building with a floor plan that will accommodate additional showers (womens’ showers will increase from 8 to 14 and mens’ showers will increase from 8 to 11), plus two family showers.
-There will be an increase in the number of washing machines from 11 to 26, and dryers from 14 to 24.
-There will still be a small retail space in the registration building as well.
+We doubled the size of the registration building with a floor plan that accommodates additional womens’ and mens’ showers, two family showers, and more washing machines and dryers.
+There is a small retail space in the registration building as well.

 Address & GPS Coordinates to Fishing Bridge RV Park Check-In: